The Insider Guide To Living In Malaga As An Expat

 A single person could comfortably live on $1500/€1300 a month, a couple on $2500/€2200, and a family of four around $3500/€3000.

-Málaga’s affordability is very competitive to Porto, Portugal.
+Málaga’s affordability is very competitive with Porto, Portugal.

-In Málaga, real estate value can vary dramatically depending upon age, amenities, and location.
+In Málaga, real estate value can vary dramatically depending on age, amenities, and location.

 Málaga rentals fluctuate between $7-14/6-12 €/m2.